asadhayat1068/assignments/lab3/README.md

 ## Demo Application

-Create two addresses and start a transaction sending some coins between them like in the previous lab.
+Create two addresses (e.g. consider `A` and `B` as example) and start a transaction sending some coins from `A` to `B`, like in the previous lab.
-Store the transaction in a buffer that will be used to create a block.
+Need to be possible to specify the amount of coins to transfer.

-Extend your client application to have a command to start mining and display the hash of each mining attempt until finding a solution.
-Show the hash in the hexadecimal format.
+Store the transaction in a buffer that will be used to create a block later.

-You need to be able to mine the block containing the transaction that you made.
+Extend your client application to have a command to start mining until finding a solution.
+Show the hash found in the hexadecimal format.

-When you start mining, your client application must add a new coinbase transaction giving the miner address (e.g., can be the first address that you create) and create a block with this transaction as the first transaction in the block.
-Also include the transaction that you created initially, in the buffer, and use both transactions to mine the new block.
-This will confirm your transactions and transfer the coins.
+When you start mining, your client application *must* add a new coinbase transaction assigning the mining reward to the miner address, let's say `A`, and create a block containing this transaction as the first transaction and the transaction that sends coins from `A` to `B` as the second.
+You need to be able to mine the block containing both transactions and show the balance of each address in the end, including the mining reward for `A`.

 You will be requested to display the block and transactions information.